VoltRipper

 Who it's for — and who should skip it

-Buy it if you want a bike that's street-legal out of the box (no kit, no conversion), maximum range for commuting, and the quiet, low-maintenance feel of a belt drive.
+Buy it if you want a bike that's street-legal out of the box (no kit, no conversion), strong commuter range, and the quiet, low-maintenance feel of a belt drive.

 Skip it if you want a true off-road dirt bike — the pedals, weight distribution, and street focus mean a Sur-Ron or Talaria will run circles around it on a trail.
 And skip it if $7,000 is steep for what is, functionally, a premium e-bike.